rks987/marsupial/lexer.md

 without that conflicting with a bare \<.
 More than one match is allowed at a priority level, as long as they return the same result.

+The lexer then returns a stream of tokens with extra information:
+* token
+* token type
+* preceding indentation (if at start of line, else -1)
+* following white space? (false if following token is adjacent)
+* source file
+* location (line num, char pos)